frogtheastronaut/moose-os/README.md

 # SimpleM - Small Kernel Project

 Hi, welcome to the SimpleM project!
-This project has have:
+This project has these features:
 - Simple bootloader
 - Commands to print text onto the VGA screen
 - Keyboard Support

-To do:
+To do list:
 - Add malloc implementation

+This is a hobby project of mine.
+Hopefully it can be of use to you.

+Enjoy!